arsulegai/mentorship-program/docs/index.md

 # Benefits for Mentors

-*   Opportunity to share passion and expertise about open source development
+*   Opportunity to share passion about and expertise in open source development

-*   Structured opportunity to teach and guide new contributors
+*   Structured opportunity to inspire, teach, and guide new contributors

-*   Get additional help to address gaps in feature or code development, research, or documentation
+*   Get additional help to address needs and gaps in feature or code development, research, or documentation

-*   Potential pipeline to train and bring new talent to enhance health and sustainability your respective project and community
+*   Potential pipeline to train and bring new talent to enhance health and sustainability of your respective project and community

 # 2025 Program Dates